Robbbo-T/GAIA-Platforms/GAIA-Platforms/DOCS/COAFI-FOUND-0001-OV-A.md

 The Canonical Orchestrated Architecture File Index (COAFI) is a foundational framework within the GAIA Platforms initiative.
 It serves as the master documentation, traceability, and compliance backbone across all GAIA domains, ensuring a unified and consistent approach to managing information, processes, and systems.

+The COAFI framework now includes the Electrical Power Systems Design Document for AMPEL360XWLRGA, which provides detailed specifications for the electrical power systems of the AMPEL360XWLRGA aircraft.

 ## Purpose

 The primary purpose of COAFI is to provide a comprehensive and structured approach to organizing and managing the vast array of documents, processes, and systems within the GAIA Platforms initiative.
 This includes: